Maan41/Multi-Omics-Neurodegenerative-Disease-Prediction/README.md

 ##Author

-Jotsaroop singh
+-Jotsaroop singh

 Acknowledgments

-ROSMAP dataset from IEEE
+-ROSMAP dataset from IEEE

-Thapar Institute of Engineering and Technology
+-Thapar Institute of Engineering and Technology